-A damper clamp is required by code when artificial gas logs are present in an open fireplace.
+A damper clamp is required by code when artificial gas logs or a log lighter are present in an open fireplace.
 When gas logs are in use, the fuel (whether natural gas or propane) is going through the combustion process.
 The by-product from combustion is carbon monoxide, which is a colorless and odorless gas.
 If the damper is not open, the carbon monoxide cannot be exhausted up and out like it should, but instead will be drawn into the living area in which case the homeowners can get very sick and, in extreme cases, may die.

 Why is a damper clamp required with gas logs?